-Currently there is no future in power - only retrospective - as applied in meta-analysis
+Currently there is little future in power - retrospective - as applied in meta-analysis or major funded evaluations.

 • Yet we hold that power analysis in criminological research may possess greater utility when used prospectively as a planning tool for experimentation.

 CRITICS as a decision making tool